 Our research shows there is an inverse relationship between belief and reasoning ability.
-This means the more you rely on belief, the less you can use reason and rational thinking processes.
+The more you rely on belief, the less you can use reason and rational thinking processes.
 Scary, isn’t it.
 Find out how you can minimize the effects of this condition.

 With a subject like this, you need to define terms.
-So, we’ll start by explaining an inverse function, reasoning, faith, and belief.
-Then we will overview our research by unmasking or revealing the relationship between belief and reason.
+So, we’ll start by explaining what an inverse function is and how it relates to reasoning, faith, and belief.
+Then we will overview our research by unmasking or revealing the relationship between “belief and reason.”

 What is An Inverse Function?

 - If more people are working on the task, it will probably take less time to complete the job.
-If there are fewer people, the task will take longer.
+If there are fewer people, the job will take longer.

 - Traveling at a faster rate of speed will decrease the time it will take your destination.
 At a slower pace, it will take longer to get there.